CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 DJANGO_SETTINGS_MODULE=geonode.local_settings python manage.py updatelayers -s geonode_data -w geonode
 ```

--> Need to figure out how to fill cells of link to metadata in [link](https://github.com/CONABIO/geonode/blob/milestone-1/screenshots_deployment_using_spcgeonode/large_shapefile/large_shapefile_4.png) maybe check: [management-command-set-all-layers-metadata](https://docs.geonode.org/en/master/admin/mgmt_commands/index.html#management-command-set-all-layers-metadata)

-**To update links of metadata:**
+**To update links of metadata:** (see [link](https://github.com/CONABIO/geonode/blob/milestone-1/screenshots_deployment_using_spcgeonode/large_shapefile/large_shapefile_4.png))

-Make sure you are able to see thumbnail if not click to button refresh attributes and statistics for the layer in geonode.
-Then:

 ```
 DJANGO_SETTINGS_MODULE=geonode.settings python manage.py set_all_layers_metadata -d

 ```

+Make sure you are able to download it and see thumbnail.
+If not click to button refresh attributes and statistics for the layer in geonode.

+Next wasnt working (was an idea for not having to click on button of refresh attributes and statistics)

 I was using `DJANGO_SETTINGS_MODULE=geonode.settings python manage.py sync_geonode_layers` with `--updatethumbnails` and `--updateattributes` but it wasn't working ... instead use button to refresh attributes and statistics

-**IMPORTANT:**

-Fill `key words` or `abstract`  cell mannualy in geonode web page with `features` string or `No description provided` for `key words` or `abstract` respectively (inside metadata).
-For this use editing tools button in geonode and select metadata.
-Then the button will be available (check if I need to execute the `set_layer_permissions` cmd, also check [management-command-set-all-layers-metadata](https://docs.geonode.org/en/master/admin/mgmt_commands/index.html#management-command-set-all-layers-metadata) )

-**Or easier: click to button refresh attributes and statistics for the layer in geonode**

 - Check: